postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/datadog-apm.md

 Datadog is an application performance management (APM) service that provides visibility for cloud-scale applications.
 The API Builder has a Datadog integration that enables you to access Datadog APM metrics from within Postman.

-With this integration, you can link a version of your API in Postman to multiple services from Datadog.
+With this integration, you can link your API in Postman to multiple services from Datadog.
 Services are the building blocks that make up your application, like a web framework or a database.
 You can also link multiple dashboards from Datadog to your API in Postman.

 > **Want to send Postman monitor results to Datadog?** Sending Postman monitor results to Datadog is a separate integration from viewing APM metrics in Postman.
 The integration in the API Builder has two tabs that cover both integrations.
 Learn more about [configuring a Postman monitor integration with Datadog](/docs/integrations/available-integrations/datadog/).